SquareBracketAssociates/BuildingApplicationWithSpec2/Chapters/ManagingWindow/ManagingWindow.md

 #### Removing window decoration

 Sometimes it makes sense to have a window without decoration, i.e. without control widgets.
 Currently, this configuration cannot be performed on the `SpWindowPresenter` of that window, but the underlying widget library may allow it.
-Below we show how to get the `Morphic` window of our example and instruct it to remove the different control widgets:
+Below we show how to get the `SpWindow` of our example and instruct it to remove the different control widgets:

 ```
 | presenter |